What is Bloom syndrome?

 What causes Bloom syndrome and who gets it?

-The gene for Bloom syndrome is located on chromosome 15 (gene locus is band 15q26.1).
-Mutations in this gene cause errors in the copying process during DNA replication and result in a higher number of chromosome breakages and rearrangements.
-This leads to the signs and symptoms of Bloom syndrome.
+The gene for Bloom syndrome, BLM, is located on chromosome 15 (gene locus is band 15q26.1).
+Mutations in this gene cause errors in the copying process during DNA replication and result in a higher number of chromosome breakages and rearrangements/sister chromatid exchanges.
+The result is abnormalities in the protein RecQL3, which lead to the signs and symptoms of Bloom syndrome.

 Bloom syndrome is more common in eastern European Ashkenazi Jews.
 At least 1 in 100 Ashkenazi Jews is a carrier of the disease.
 It appears to be slightly more common in males than females.